lolam0066/LatticeBlindSignature/README.md

+This repository contains the script accompanying the article
-# Parameter Selection for our Blind Signature schemes based on Module-SIS and one-more-Module-ISIS
+# Compact Blind Signatures from Module-SIS and one-more-Module-SIS

 This sagemath code uses the lattice-estimator, that can be downloaded at https://github.com/malb/lattice-estimator.

 To run with sagemath, call